Loading...

 sudo chage -m 7 expiringuser

-Minimum age prevents rapid password cycling and supports stronger password rotation policy enforcement.
+Minimum age prevents rapid password cycling and supports stronger password rotation enforcement.

 Command